helloindustry/nathanpeterson.net/blog/posts/2012-05-02-what-if-emptiness-is-good.md

 ---
 date: 2012-05-02
-title: "Blog Post: What If Emptiness Is Good?"
+title: "What If Emptiness Is Good?"
 ---
 <p>Usually I like to post on stuff I know something about.
 Today I think I&#8217;ll post on something I know absolutely nothing about. ;)</p>